AdobeDocs/analytics-platform.en/help/guided-analysis/types/usage.md

 The query rail allows you to configure the following components:

 * **Events**: The events that you want to measure.
 Each selected event is represented as a colored line or set of bars, depending on chart type.
 A row representing the trended event is added to the table.
-You can incldue up to five events.
+You can include up to five events.
 * **People**: The segments that you want to measure.
 Each selected segment doubles the number of lines in the chart and rows in the table.
 You can include up to five segments.

 ## Chart settings